LPD Lab Services can assess PCB’s for a wide range of ionic contamination. These include anions, cations and weak organic acids (WOAs).

 Approximately 15% of PCBA failures occur due to contamination.
 Ionic contamination and residues can arise from the bare circuit board or from the chemicals used during soldering of components onto the board.
 The most common sources of ionic residue include:

 Ionic contamination combined with the DC voltages present can also enhance dendritic growth again leading to short circuits and premature failure.

 Using the methodology detailed in IPC-TM-650 2.3.28, samples are soaked in a water/IPA mixture.
-This is then then analysed using ion chromatography for the target anions, cations or WOAs specified by the customer.
+This is then analysed using ion chromatography for the target anions, cations or WOAs specified by the customer.
 LPD can achieve sensitivities as low as 0.05ug/cm2.
 If lower sensitivities are required, this may be possible in some cases depending on samples and species.

 Ionic Species by IC